 Streaming From PS4 and Xbox One

 If you have a PS4 or Xbox One, you can broadcast directly from your console without having to worry about any external hardware or software.

 To stream to Twitch on PS4, simply press the DualShock 4's Share button, select Broadcast Gameplay and choose Twitch.
 Once you're logged in, you can go live with the push of a button.

 Streaming to Twitch on Xbox One is similarly simple, though you'll have to download the free Twitch app from the Xbox Store before you get started.
 Once you have the app and are logged in, fire up whichever game you want to stream.
 Then, open the Twitch app and select Broadcast from the main menu.
 Keep in mind that you can also stream to Microsoft's Mixer platform directly from your Xbox One by simply hitting your home button and selecting the Broadcast icon.

 Both consoles let you chat with your viewers from your headset, as well as show your face via either the PlayStation Camera or Microsoft's Kinect.
+You can also plug in select microphones, such as the HyperX Quadcast for PS4.
 You won't get to customize the look and feel of your stream the way you can on a PC, but console streaming is a great way to test Twitch's waters and start building your audience.

 Streaming From Your Phone